The importance of organ donation: a young mother’s story

 ‘The power of one decision’

 Hughes became a strong advocate for the cause of organ donation.
 As a Donate Life Tennessee ambassador, she has spoken to high school students preparing to get their driver’s licenses, and at other events including DMV appearances, festivals, luncheons and a parade.
 As her daughter grew, she took her along, passing down the advocacy to a new generation.
-Hughes wears a Donate Life bracelet every day; her daughter, now 7, passed out those bracelets to classmates at school this year.
+Hughes wears a Donate Life bracelet every day; her daughter, now 8, has passed out those bracelets to classmates at school.

 “She knows that organ donation is important and it’s what saved me, and she’ll tell people, ‘Be an organ donor,’ ” Hughes said.